15chrjef/PerfectYourPair/README.md

 TO LAUNCH:

 1).
 Download and clone repo
-2). change directories into the MVP folder with 'cd MVP' 3). install npm packages with 'npm i'
+2).
+Change directories into the MVP folder with 'cd MVP' 3).
+Install npm packages with 'npm i'
-4). start client with "webpack -d --watch",
+4).
+Start client with "webpack -d --watch",
-5). start server with "nodemon server.js"
+5).
+Start server with "nodemon server.js"
-6). go to local host at shown port and enjoy!
+6).
+Go to local host at shown port and enjoy!